Prince Harry and Meghan's run from paparazzi is another episode in battle royale with the media

 “My mother was chased to her death,” Harry said in the mental health docuseries “The Me You Can’t See,” discussing his fears about Meghan being hounded by the media.
 “And now look what’s happened.
 You want to talk about history repeating itself?
 They’re not going to stop until she dies.”

-Harry’s battle with the news media has taken two shapes: speaking out against his perceived mistreatment, part of what he calls his life’s mission to reform the press, and taking tabloid publishers to court in London, where one case is currently on trial.
+Harry’s battle with the news media has taken two shapes: speaking out against his perceived mistreatment in what he has called his life’s mission to reform the press and taking tabloid publishers to court in London, where one case is currently on trial.

 Security for Harry and Meghan has been an issue since the British government stripped them of protection when they moved to California in 2020, and it figures in three of his legal cases against the government and tabloid press.
 The couple have said they fund their own security.